F6ITU/K_Relay_Board/README.md

 https://github.com/laurencebarker

-The I/O board ensures the physical link between the transceiver and the "Munin400/Aries" RF system
+The Antenna switch board ensures the switching between 4 antennas under the control of the Aries ATU board.
+Each of the connected antennas have a profile stored in the memory of the Aries MCU module.
+This way, switching from an antenna to the other don't need a new tuning solution if the couple "frequency/antenna" has already been defined.

 For more information, please refer to the Aries documentation (in the G8NJJ github repository)